microsoft/vscode-docs/docs/extensions/publish-extension.md

 ### Get a Personal Access Token

-First, make sure you have a Azure DevOps Services [organization](https://docs.microsoft.com/azure/devops/organizations/accounts/create-organization-msa-or-work-student).
+First, make sure you have an Azure DevOps Services [organization](https://docs.microsoft.com/azure/devops/organizations/accounts/create-organization-msa-or-work-student).

 In the following examples, the organization's name is `monacotools`.
 From your organization's home page (for example: `https://dev.azure.com/monacotools`), go to the **Security** page: